lvkremin/personal-website2/content/project/diffsystems/index.md

 summary: Studies investigating how languages are represented in the bilingual brain
 # tags:
 # - Language Systems
-title: Do bilinguals have separate linguistic systems?
+title: Do bilinguals have separate phonological systems?
 ---

-Bilinguals have the ability to speak two different languages.
-How are these languages represented in the mind?
-Are the rules for each language separated and if so, when and how does this separation develop?
-This project investigates these questions by tapping into the sound systems of each of a bilinguals' languages.
-The current focus is on whether or not bilingual toddlers perceive sounds differently depending of what language they're hearing.
+This project focuses on whether or not bilinguals have different phonological systems for each of their lanugages.
+Current work is investigating if adults perceive sounds differently depending of what language they're hearing.
+Future work will extend this research to bilingual toddlers.